-In March 2013, the EU and Russia signed an Energy Roadmap 2050 that presents the two sides' joint long-term priorities for cooperation in the energy sector, including open, transparent markets and integrated network infrastructure.76 The agreement was concluded despite Russia's unhappiness with a September 2012 decision by the European Commission to launch an investigation into allegations of price fixing and other rules violations by Gazprom in eight eastern EU member states.
-Russia also continues to object to provisions of the EU's "third energy package," legislation that seeks to increase competition in the EU energy market by "unbundling" the ownership of gas production from distribution, and which requires an independent operator of transit and transmission systems.
+In March 2013, the EU and Russia signed an Energy Roadmap 2050 that presents the two sides' ioint long-term priorities for cooperation in the energy sector, including open, transparent markets and integrated network infrastructure.94 The agreement was concluded despite Russia's unhappiness with a 2012 decision by the European Commission to launch an investigation into allegations of price fixing and other rules violations by Gazprom in eight eastern EU member states.
+The Commission has been considering whether to bring anti-trust charges against Gazprom that could result in a fine of up to €10 billion.
+Russia also continues to object to provisions of EU energy legislation that seek to increase competition in the EU energy market by "unbundling" the ownership of gas production from distribution, and which requires an independent operator of transit and transmission systems.
 Russian officials have argued that the requirements unfairly target Gazprom and other Russian firms and violate WTO rules.
+The European Commission has challenged bilateral deals between Russia and six EU member states related to the construction of the South Stream pipeline as illegal under the EU legislation.
+Some analysts assert that these moves by the EU indicate a shift in the power dynamics of the EU-Russia energy relationship, in that a more unified European position has diminished perceptions of its members' defenselessness and made it clear that Gazprom is expected to operate according to EU regulatory rules.

-For its part, the EU filed a complaint with the WTO in July 2013 over Russia's imposition of a "car recycling fee" on imported vehicles.
-Although the EU welcomed Russia's accession to the WTO in August 2012, EU Trade Commissioner Karel de Gucht has long pointed to this fee and
+The EU and Russia have filed trade disputes against one another in the WTO.
+The EU filed a complaint with the WTO in July 2013 over Russia's imposition of a "car recycling fee" on imported vehicles, and in November 2013 the WTO agreed to set up an arbitration panel.
+Although the EU welcomed Russia's accession to the WTO in August 2012, EU Trade Commissioner Karel de Gucht has long pointed to this fee and Russia's ban on European live animal imports as examples that Russia is not moving forward to apply WTO rules on market liberalization.
+In January 2014, Russia filed a complaint about anti-dumping duties imposed by the EU on Russian steel products and ammonium nitrate.